-- regular admission to the College of Nursing at ASU Main as a premajor Nursing student; - 2. good standing with ASU and the College of Nursing; - 3. minimum prerequisite GPA of 2.75; - 4. completion of designated prerequisite courses with an earned grade of "C" or higher in each course; - 5. completion of all application materials; - submission of all required health and immunization requirements; - 7. a Test of English as a Foreign Language (TOEFL) score of 550 or higher for international students; and - 8. submission of other required materials.
+- regular admission to the College of Nursing at ASU Main as a premajor Nursing student; - 2. good standing with ASU and the College of Nursing;

+- 3. minimum prerequisite GPA of 2.75; - 4. completion of designated prerequisite courses with an earned grade of "C" or higher in each course; - 5. completion of all application materials; - submission of all required health and immunization requirements; - 7. a Test of English as a Foreign Language (TOEFL) score of 550 or higher for international students (see "TOEFL," page 65); - 8. receipt of entrance examination scores; and - 9. submission of other required materials.